K3YOMI/AtmosphericX/README.md

 	git clone https://github.com/k3yomi/AtmosphericX

 After cloning, navigate to the **AtmosphericX** directory.
-Inside, you'll find another directory titled **Project AtmosphericX**.
 This holds the main project itself.
-For better ease of access, feel free to drop the **Project AtmosphericX** directory into somewhere you'll remember.

 # 🌩️ Configuration <a name="doc_configure"></a>
 Configurating AtmosphericX is quite simple, the **configurations.json** holds all the configurations.
 Here is a general template below of the configuration and what each configuration does.